jeremywillans/macro-report-issue/README.md

 The following table outlines how responses are processed for enabled services

-- `callEnabled` - Controls if Port-Call Survey will be shown
+- `callEnabled` - Controls if Post-Call Survey will be shown
 - `buttonEnabled` - Controls if Report Issue button is added to the Touch Panel

 | Service | Option | Outcome